Ny Carlsberg Glyptotek, Copenhagen

 The Ny Carlsberg Glyptotek also organizes special exhibitions, guided tours, family activities, workshops for kids, concerts (especially of classical music), lectures, conferences, and special events.

-The museum includes an auditorium, a library, a shop, and a cafe located in the winter garden.
+The Glyptotek also includes an auditorium, a library, a shop, and a cafe located in the museum’s winter garden.

 How our readers rate this museum (you can vote)